Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Crystalline cohomology and pro- etale cohomology

 \section{Crystalline cohomology and pro-\'etale cohomology}

-In this section, we assume $k$ is \emph{absolutely unramified}.
+In this section, assume that $k$ is \emph{absolutely unramified}.
 Let $\sigma$ denote the Frobenius on $\cO_k$ and on $k$, lifting the Frobenius of the residue field $\kappa$.
-Note that the ideal $(p)\subset \cO_k$ is endowed naturally with a PD-structure and $\cO_k$ becomes a PD-ring in this way.
+The ideal $(p)\subset \cO_k$ is endowed with a PD-structure and $\cO_k$ becomes a PD-ring in this way.